sensible-hq/sensible-docs/readme-sync/v0/document-generation/index.md

 hidden: true
 ---

  You can programmatically fill in templated forms with structured data using Sensible.
-As an overview, if you create a fillable form, either PDF or HTML, where you've added unique identifier to fillable elements, like this:
+As an overview, if you create a fillable form, either PDF or HTML, and add unique identifier to fillable elements, like this:

 ![image-20211207124138972](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20211207124138972.png)